bikeshaving/crank/docs/WIP.md

 //<div><span>Id: 3</span><span>Id: 2</span><span>Id: 1</span><div>
 ```

 Keys are scoped to an element’s children.
 When rendering iterables, it’s useful to key elements of the iterable, because it’s common for elements to be added, removed or rearranged.
+Both intrinsic and component elements can be keyed with `crank-key`, but the prop is erased from the props object before the props object is passed to the component.

 ```jsx
 function *Shuffler() {